BG2FOU/BG2FOU.github.io/_pages/Notes/IELTS/Speaking/Speaking5-8.md

   - Just yesterday, actually.
 My schoolmate was trying to learn a  complicated guitar chord, and he was getting really frustrated.
 He  finally managed to get it right, and I immediately told him how  impressed I was with his perseverance.
 It was wonderful to see his  face light up, and I think it encouraged him to keep practicing.
 - Do you think parents should often praise their children?
   - Absolutely!
 I think praise is crucial for a child’s development.
 It’s  not about showering them with empty compliments, but genuinely  acknowledging their efforts and achievements, no matter how small.
 It builds their self-esteem and encourages them to take risks and try  new things.
 However, it’s important to praise effort rather than  innate ability to foster a growth mindset.
+- Have you ever been praised or encouraged by your teacher?
+  -

 ### Snacks